STAT540-UBC-2022/project-team-11/Reports/Progress-Report.md

 will be problems in predicting the natural immune response in infected patients.
 This is because immune response is generated in diverse ways in the population.
-We would first have to identify genes that contribute to this response in humans (using the DAVID database) and then find a way to categorize what a “strong” response would comprise of in quantitative terms.
+We would first have to identify genes that contribute to this response in humans (using the DAVID/goseq database) and then find a way to categorize what a “strong” response would comprise of in quantitative terms.